adamgarza/adamgarza.github.io/index.md

 <a id="migrate-challenges"></a>
 ### 1.1 Challenges in Migration
+As I mention earlier, the concept and implementation of the HUGO platform and markdown is easy to understand.
 At Web Development I'm a wizard, so I thought "Hey, I can do this easily."
-As I mention earlier, the concept and implementation of the HUGO platform and markdown is easy to understand.
 The truth is, it took me close to 3 weeks just to capture a good understanding of the HUGO directory structure, and how to implement best practices for the initial implementation to strengthen adaptability & scalability.
-With the use of heavy JavaScript on the original site, I attempted to use a combination of markdown and shortcode to render the site as close to the original site (HTML, JScript, and CSS).
+With the use of heavy JavaScript on the original site, I used a combination of markdown and shortcode to seamlessly render the markdown website as close to the original markup website (HTML, JScript, and CSS) as possible.

+Within the site pages that relied heavly on JavaScript, I used what is called 'Shortcode.'
+Shortcodes are simple snippets inside your content files calling built-in or custom templates.
+Hugo created shortcodes to circumvent some limitations in markdown.
+Often authors are forced to use raw HTML+JScript functionality (i.e., accorddion expand/hide) within the markdown content.
+This contradicts the simplicity of markdown syntex.
+Shortcode is a code snippet inside a themes directory that Hugo will use to render a predefined template, such as HTML+JScript functionality.

- In order to build the HUGO directory structure, I divided the original site into 2 parts.
+In order to build the HUGO directory structure, I divided the original site into 3 primary sections.
- * Theme files & directories (themes directory)
+* Theme Directory (template format)
+  * themes

+* Static Directories (localized format)
+  * static
- * Static content files & directories (content, layouts, and static directory)
+  * content
+  * layouts

+* Support Files
+  * config.toml
+  * firebase.JSON
+  * .firebaserc
+  * .travis.yml
+  * etc.

- The `theme` directory will house everything related to the look and feel (template) of the site.
-The `content, layouts & static` directories will house everything related to the content of the site.
+ The `themes` directory will house everything related to the look and feel (template format) of the site.
+The `content, layouts & static` directories will house everything related to the content of the site (localized format).
+The `support` files provide needed configuration services across multiple actions, such as, estabishing the deployment pipeline - (Local repo --> Github repo --> TravisCI --> Firebase site hosting), build scripts and many more.

+OpenCensus.io's directory tree is seen below.
 ```bash
 ├── .
 ├── AUTHORS